-Conforto, Vargas lead Mets over Pirates for 4th straight win
+Mets beat Bucs 8-7, win 4th straight, then acquire Stroman

 Archer (3-8) allowed five hits and four walks in five innings, raising his ERA to 5.58.
 He is 0-3 in his last nine starts, 0-4 on the road this season and has allowed 25 home runs, second in the major leagues to 28 off Houston ace Justin Verlander.
 Archer is 28-47 since the start of 2016 after going 32-32 in his first four seasons.

-He threw 48 pitches in the first, falling behind when Conforto hit an opposite-field drive to left and reached 20 homers for the third straight season.
-Todd Frazier, J.D.
-Davis and Amed Rosario had RBI singles, and Aaron Altherr added a sacrifice fly.
+He threw 48 pitches in the first, falling behind when Conforto hit an opposite-field drive to left.
+Todd Frazier , J.D.
+Davis and Amed Rosario had RBI singles, and Aaron Altherr added a sacrifice fly .
 The inning was prolonged when third baseman Jung Ho Kang failed to catch Archer’s throw on a bunt.

+“I just came out extremely passive, wasn’t pitching like myself,” Archer said.
+“My stuff was flat, but it wasn’t a matter of my delivery.
+It was a matter of my mentality.
+Unacceptable.”

-Altherr entered as a pinch hitter for Jeff McNeil, who was hit on the right shin by a pitch earlier in the inning.
+Altherr entered for Jeff McNeil, who was hit on the right shin by a pitch leading off the bottom of the first.
+X-rays were negative, and McNeil said he was sore but OK.

+“I think Jason Giambi hit one off that same spot when I was pitching,” Callaway said, “and it hurt for like two years.”

 Jacob Stallings hit a solo homer for the Pirates, who closed to 6-3 in the fifth inning but were hurt by a sloppy game that included three errors and three unearned runs.

-Stallings appeared to lose track of outs while running the bases in the fourth, possibly costing a run; Osuna dropped a foul pop near first for an error; reliever Francisco Liriano failed to cover first on Robinson Canó’s rounder to the right side, leading to an usual 3-6-4 double play; and two-time Gold Glove Starling Marté was charged with an error for failing to catch Conforto’s flyout in what became a two-run sixth.
+Osuna dropped a foul pop near first for an error; reliever Francisco Liriano failed to cover first on Robinson Canó’s grounder to the right side, leading to an usual 3-6-4 double play; and two-time Gold Glove outfielder Starling Marté allowed Conforto’s fly to glance off his glove for a run-scoring error in what became a two-run sixth.

-PIITSBURGH PARADOX
+PITSBURGH PARADOX

-Prates manager Clint Hurdle on how to motivate his team: “I’ve used before the Stockdale Paradox.
+Hurdle on how to motivate his team: “I’ve used before the Stockdale Paradox.
 You have to have a sense of reality, but you need to remain optimistic.
 The harsh reality is we haven’t played well for two weeks.
 The optimism is, as I said, there’s been six games that we could have won along the way and that flips the record with one hit or one well-placed out.”

 FOWL POLES